Pinto-Fernández Group | Translational Ubiquitomics - Cancer Immunology

 We are experts in the study of the ubiquitin system in disease-relevant models using advanced ubiquitomics (GG-petidomics), activity-based protein profiling (ABPP), proteomics, lipidomics, chemical biology, cellular biology, and immunology techniques.
 These methodologies and matching data analysis approaches can be applied and learned in our laboratory.
 Importantly, as part of the COI-NDM environment, we have access to cutting-edge technology assuring the highest available standards in terms of data quality.

-Finally, our laboratory has been always very interested in the translational aspect of our research and as a consequence, we have been involved in a number of collaborations with industry partners (including Pfizer, Incyte, Xcellomics, ONO, FORMA therapeutics, and others).
+Finally, our laboratory has been always very interested in the translational aspect of our research and as a consequence, we have been involved in a number of collaborations with industry partners, including Pfizer, Boehringer Ingelheim, Incyte, Xcellomics, ONO Pharma, FORMA therapeutics, and others.
 This provides an excellent opportunity to learn the complementary research dynamics happening in pharmaceutical companies.

 PREVIOUS MEMBERS